bluerobotics/bluerobotics.github.io/brov2/specifications.md

 The kit arrives almost-ready-to-dive with pre-built subassemblies.
 The expected build time is 4-8 hours to operation depending on experience.

-Here is the [Bill of Material](/brov2/assembly/#whats-included) for the each _BlueROV2_ kit.
+Here is the [Bill of Materials](/brov2/assembly/#whats-included) for the _BlueROV2_ kit.

-The Standard and Advanced options have a couple of differences shown [here](/brov2/#standard-and-advanced-comparison)
+The Standard and Advanced options have a couple of differences shown [here](/brov2/#standard-and-advanced-comparison).

 ## What's Not Included